CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_iom_custom_rule.md

 page_title: "crowdstrike_cloud_security_iom_custom_rule Resource - crowdstrike"
 subcategory: "Falcon Cloud Security"
 description: |-
   This resource manages custom cloud security IOM rules.
 These rules can be created either by inheriting properties from a parent rule with minimal customization, or by fully customizing all attributes for maximum flexibility.
 To create a rule based on a parent rule, utilize the crowdstrike_cloud_security_rules data source to gather parent rule information to use in the new custom rule.
-The crowdstrike_cloud_compliance_framework_controls data source can be used to query Falcon for compliance benchmark controls to associate with custom rules created with this resource.
+The crowdstrike_cloud_compliance_framework_controls data source can be used to query Falcon for custom compliance framework controls to associate with custom rules created with this resource.
   API Scopes
   The following API scopes are required:
   Cloud Security Policies | Read & Write